a11ywatch/react-a11ywatch-js/README.md

 Built with performant, native, customizable components, and hooks that can be used for any situation as in re-building custom accessibility solutions, special audit pages, external handling of A11yWatch and much more.

+You need a [paid plan](https://a11ywatch.com/pricing) to use the API and components externally outside of [A11yWatch Lite](https://github.com/a11ywatch/a11ywatch).

 ![multi page audit components for jeffmendez.com example](https://user-images.githubusercontent.com/8095978/210292974-d75680c2-7394-420a-b5b5-fe6b6044f21d.png)

 ## Getting Started